schilltyler/capstone/ObsidianVault/Syllabus.md

 ### Capstone

 This class will guide students through the creation of their own production ready Remote Administration Tool (RAT) and  Command and Control (C2) team server.
 Each component of the capstone will be introduced as an offensive homework assignment, and will be integrated into the framework over the course of the semester.
+There will be three milestones, one for each section of the class.
+The final one includes a live demo, a poster, and a presentation.

 ## Policies